 Your bedroom windows play a crucial role in the look and feel of your bedroom; too little light means a dark, dreary space, and chunky curtains can also give the illusion of a darker room and decrease visible area.

 Most bedrooms are better off with window blinds.
 You can get some fantastic window blinds in wooden or aluminium finishes.
-The beauty of blinds is they offer privacy and also let you play with light during the day by tilting them.
+The beauty of blinds is that they offer privacy and also let you play with light during the day by tilting them.

 If you must have curtains, look for pencil-style curtains that fold and don’t take up too much space when not in use.
 If you have a cold bedroom, thermal curtains will help trap heat, and blackout curtains are suitable for south-facing windows.